hackclub/blot/docs/assembly/ASSEMBLY.md

 It takes me about 30 minutes in real time to assemble a Blot but I have lots of experience (and designed the machine).
 Don't be discouraged if it takes a few hours (or more) there is a lot to learn along the way.

 Here are all the parts that come with your Blot.
-The source of truth for the Blot components is the [BOM (Bill of Matrials) available here](./BOM.toml).
+The source of truth for the Blot components is the [BOM (Bill of Materials) available here](./BOM.toml).

 ![PXL_20240614_202958435.jpg](./assets/PXL_20240614_202958435.jpg)